 Now when I say this was a so-so show, I wouldn't say that it came as a surprise.
 For one, this was the season starter which is a notorious weak episode, especially of the seasons that I've seen during this challenge so far.
 I get it, these people are coming back from vacation to who knows what was happening behind the scenes, that I see the season starter as a perfectly acceptable adjustment show to introduce the changes even if they're not literally seen on the screen.

-The second part that made it feel so-so was that the boss was hosting the show and even though Brandon Tartikoff had a great sense of humor, I couldn't help but see his humbleness as just another PR move in an attempt to get his own shows from the network to ease up on their attacks by seeing that he has the ability to play along only to fire people in private.
+The second part that made it feel so-so was the fact that the boss was hosting the show.
+Even though Brandon Tartikoff had a great sense of humor, I couldn't help but see his humbleness as just another PR move in an attempt to get his own shows from the network to ease up on their attacks by seeming like he has the ability to play along, only to fire people in private.

 That said, I'm still excited to keep going and can't wait for episode two.

 And now it's time to move on from sharing my insights to sharing the things that I saw as I give you...

 This week's episode starts with members of the cast breaking into Brandon Tartikoff Watergate-style in an attempt to find evidence he used his power as the president of NBC to land this hosting role.
 Eddie uses the phone to prank Mr. T which is weird because they treat it like he would have caller ID as proof to where the phone call is coming from.
 They then find his schedule where one of the entries tricks Eddie into saying, "Live from New York..."